 Hang out at the beach

-Venice at its core is a beach town, so obviously one of the best things to do in Venice Beach is to at least spend a little bit of time at the beach.
+Venice at its core is a beach town, so obviously one of the best things to do here is to at least spend a little bit of time at the beach.

-You can chill on the sand, sunbathe, and just chill; or, for those looking to partake in some water sports, there are plenty of recreational options available.
+You can chill on the sand, sunbathe, and just chill.
+For those looking to partake in some water sports, there are plenty of recreational options available.

 While you are at the beach, be sure to also snap a photo with the colorful Venice Pride Flag Lifeguard Tower, painted in rainbow colored stripes.
 The tower was painted by artist Patrick Marston, for celebrating Pride Month in 2017.
 The installation was made permanent to as a symbol of diversity, acceptance, and the LGBTQ community.
 You can find it on the beach, near Brooks Avenue.